-Perching up above the lowland of Myanmar, Shan State is composed of serene hilly plateau as a backdrop for an incredible variety of ethnic groups who has been living here for centuries.
+Perching up above the lowland of Myanmar, Shan State is composed of the serene hilly plateau as a backdrop for an incredible variety of ethnic groups who have been living here for centuries.
 There are many fun things to do in Shan State, from adventurous trekking trips to mere relaxation on the calm waters of the Inle Lake, from discovering how the Intha catch fish by their unique leg-rowing technique to penetrating deeper into the traditional hill tribes at Kengtung.
 With the help from our dedicated and experienced team of travel experts in Myanmar, here are 6 highlights during your holiday in Shan State.

 There hasn’t been a proof, but Pindaya must be one of the most densely farmed destinations in Myanmar, if not Southeast Asia.
 And the majority of those green lands are planted with tea.
 Whilst in Pindaya, you can spend some time to visit the local villages where the best tea leaf salads in Myanmar are made.
 But the biggest reason to stop at Pindaya is the three caves situated on the limestone ridge in the town’s edge.
 The most famous of which, Shwe Oo Min Pagoda contains over 8,000 statues deep inside the natural cave.
 Legends say that if you continue to penetrate deep enough into these caves, you will end up reaching the ancient city of Bagan on the other end.
 Fascinating, right?